CatimaLoyalty/Android/CONTRIBUTING.md

 if you can describe/include a reproducer for the problem in the description as well as instructions on how to test for the bug and verify that it has been fixed.

-### Sign Your Work

-The sign-off is a simple line at the end of the patch description, which certifies that you wrote it or otherwise have the right to pass it on as an open-source patch.
-The "Developer's Certificate of Origin" pledge is taken from the Linux Kernel and the rules are pretty simple:

-	Developer's Certificate of Origin 1.1

-	By making a contribution to this project, I certify that:

-	(a) The contribution was created in whole or in part by me and I have the right to submit it under the open source license indicated in the file; or

-	(b) The contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as indicated in the file; or

-	(c) The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it.

-	(d) I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

-... then you just add a line to the bottom of your patch description, with your real name, saying:

-	Signed-off-by: Random J Developer <random@developer.example.org>

 ### Submit Patch(es) for Review